pedromeaud/lab-advance-querying-mongo/starter_code/queries.md

 <!-- Your Code Goes Here -->

-### 17. All the companies whose acquisition amount is more than 10.000.000, and currency is 'EUR'.
+### 17. All the companies whose acquisition amount was more than 10.000.000, and in which the acquisition currency is 'EUR'.

 <!-- Your Code Goes Here -->